DevMountain/learn-git/README.md

     <br />

-    You've just told your computer that you want git to watch the `myProject` folder and to keep track of any changes.
-This also allows us to run git commands inside of the folder.
+    You've just told your computer that you want Git to watch the `myProject` folder and to keep track of any changes.
+This also allows us to run Git commands inside of the folder.
 (Warning:  Be very careful to make sure you're in the right directory when you run `git init`!)

     </details>
 * Run `git remote add origin [Repository URL goes here]`.
 You can get your URL from going to repository you made earlier in your browser and copying the address.